Sunday, January 8, 2017

-Monday the 2nd, Michael and I went on a 24 mile bike ride to break in the GoPro.
+Monday the 2nd, M and I went on a 24 mile bike ride to break in the GoPro.
 The ride itself was incredible.
 It was in the 40s, slightly windy, and foggy/muggy.
 I did much better than I thought I would.
 About an hour and a half before the ride, I decided to eat some chips and clam chowder.
 I fully expected to struggle before I ate some less-than-bike-ride-friendly food.
-Instead I was able to keep a fairly steady pace and keep up with Michael.
+Instead I was able to keep a fairly steady pace and keep up with M.

 Tuesday we ran errands in Yongsan all day and bought groceries.
 I also started cleaning the house a little.

 Wednesday I decided that torture is really fun and woke up at 5 AM.
 LOL

 Actually, I was expecting a guest to come over.
 This is someone I had never met before, but C had recommended to her that I watch her cat while she's out of country for several weeks.
 We established that it would be good for her to come over and meet me (you have to make sure you're confident in your cat-sitting choice!), find out where I live, and pre-screen the house for any issues she might think there are.
 That meant I had to completely clean the house.
 She planned to arrive shortly after 10AM.
 In the 5 hours before that, I turned the house into a model house.
 At one point sent my mom pictures of the living room asking if it was clean enough.
 Her response was "Do you even live there?!"
 Cue maniacal laughter.
 Of course not, silly woman!
 I cannot let people know that we live here.
 Not a dirty dish or misplaced item may be allowed to mar the appearance of the house!